B. L. Coombes: Writing

 Coombes realised that those outside the coal-mining industry had little idea of the activities of miners and the dangers they faced.
 Despite his limited education, Coombes felt the urge to inform the general public about the mining industry and mining communities.
 When in his forties, he started doing this, writing in the evenings after a day in the pit.
 At first his manuscripts were rejected by publishers but eventually he encountered John Lehmann, the publishing editor of New Writing.
 This literary magazine sought to break down social barriers and published works by working-class authors as well as by educated middle-class writers.

-He published Coombes' short story, "The Flame", which gave a detailed description of the terrifying ordeal of a miner, lying prone in an eighteen-inch coal seam, when seeping methane is ignited by his carbide lamp while he is packing dynamite into a hole.
+Lehmann published Coombes' short story, "The Flame", which gave a detailed description of the terrifying ordeal of a miner, lying prone in an eighteen-inch coal seam, when seeping methane is ignited by his carbide lamp while he is packing dynamite into a hole.
 The story was much acclaimed and brought invitations from other publishers.
 More short stories followed, mostly based on real-life events he had experienced.

-Some of the best known of his longer works include:
+There are three recent editions of Coombes' work: